 • Adopt an effective and detailed approach to driver records, and trip planning, including map reading, route selection, cargo restrictions, paper, and e-logs.

-This course design is four (4) weeks, five (5) days per week.
-The first week consists of classroom (or online, for out of state students) theory classes to prepare the student for their states' motor vehicle department's CDL written exams: General Knowledge, Air Brakes, and Vehicle Combinations.
-The student must complete this course section within the first week from the start of their class, pass a DOT Physical Exam and submit a copy to the school, and obtain their Commercial Learner's Permit (CLP) from their state of residence prior to attending the in person behind the wheel portion of their course program.
+COURSE LENGTH - This course design is four (4) weeks, three (3) days per week.
+The first week consists of theory classes.
+The student must complete this course section within the first week from the start of their class date, pass a DOT Physical Exam, submit a copy to the school, and obtain their Commercial Learner's Permit (CLP) from their state of residence prior to attending the in person behind the wheel portion of their course program.

-Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to highway driving.
+Students will have received actual behind-the-wheel instruction and practice at our range training facilities prior to driving on public roads and highways.

 Classroom hours (Monday through Wednesday from 10am to 2pm).

 Range hours (Monday through Wednesday from 10am up to 4pm).

 Road hours (Monday through Wednesday hours will vary between 10am and 4pm in 2-hour blocks per day).

 Classroom hours (Thursday through Saturday from 10am to 2pm).

 Range hours (Thursday through Saturday from 10am up to 4pm).

 Road hours (Thursday through Saturday hours will vary between 10am and 4pm in 2-hour blocks per day).